I changed the settings of the standard MacOS terminal!

 echo $PS1

-There are many types of parameters, and the descriptions differ depending on the shell, so we will only list some of them here.
+There are many types of parameters, and the way they are written varies depending on the shell script, so only a few are listed here.

-If you are interested, please try setting them to your liking.
+If you're interested, try setting them to your liking.

 ■zsh parameters